MagQ98/JS-Quiz/README.md

 ### Highscore Page
 <ul>
 <li>Displays the highest scoring users data</li>
-<li>Easy accesible and allows the users to compare their scores against others</li>
+<li>Easy accessible and allows the users to compare their scores against others</li>
 </ul>
 <img src="assets/images/Highscore.PNG" alt="Highscore page" width="100%">

 ### End Page
 <ul>
 <li>Shows congratulatory text and ends quiz</li>
-<li>Displays buttons for user to use if they wish to start the quiz again, check the highscores or go to the homepage</li>
+<li>Display buttons for user to use if they wish to start the quiz again, check the high scores or go to the homepage</li>
 </ul>
 <img src="assets/images/End.PNG" alt="End page" width="100%">